triton-inference-server/client/src/c++/perf_analyzer/genai-perf/README.md

 * `--num-prompts`: The number of unique prompts to generate.
 * `--dataset`: HuggingFace dataset to use for benchmarking.

+You can optionally set additional model inputs with the following option:
+* `--extra-inputs {input_name}:{value}`: An additional input for use with the model with a singular value, such as `Stream:True` or `max_tokens:5`.
+This flag can be repeated to provide multiple inputs.

 # Metrics

 GenAI-Perf collects a diverse set of metrics that captures the performance of